yann-yinn/adonis-starter/README.md

 - [x] Authenticated users can create "posts" in the admin as an example entity
 - [x] Add role and permissions with bouncers.
 - [x] User profile page / profile page edition
+- [x] User avatar

 In progress:

-- [ ] User avatar
+- [ ] User avatar should be displayed wit "Driver.get" or "DriverUrl" to be compatible with cloud buckets.

 Todo:

 - [ ] Send email on account creation
 - [ ] Forgot password
 - [ ] change password screen
-- [ ] User drive to get images, to be compatible with S3 and such